6 Elements You Can Safely Remove from Sales Proposals

 But do you know the typical conversion rate at this stage in the buying process?

-For example, use Google Forms to send out a short questionnaire right after new customers convert.
+to send out a short questionnaire right after new customers convert.
+Google Forms

 It's a great way to ask for their candid feedback about the sales process and get suggestions for improvement (including your sales proposal).